Stuart Forster looks inside Revolucion de Cuba in Newcastle.

 Barney then invited me to follow his lead, blindfolded.
 The masterclass proved a fun way of getting to know other people as we were asked to get into pairs and work together (one blindfolded, one not) to mix a mojito.
 We then made other cocktails from the menu, picking up tips on how to improve our mixing as we went.

-See the Revolucion de Cuba (1-3 Cloth Market, Newcastle upon Tyne; tel.
+See the Revolucion de Cuba (tel.
 0191 917 7076) website for details about opening times and to view menus.
+There’s a special brunch menu and vegan dishes are served.

 Looking for a cuisine other than Cuban?
 Take a look at this post for ideas about places to eat in Newcastle.